stevelorenz/comnetsemu/README.md

 As described in [here](#installation), installation on user's custom VM or directly on the host OS has several disadvantages.
 It is not convenient to manage the test environment compared to the option 1.
-For this option, it is recommended to install Ubuntu 18.04 LTS **freshly** inside the VM or as the host OS to avoid potential package conflicts.
+For this option, it is recommended to install Ubuntu 20.04 LTS **freshly** inside the VM or as the host OS to avoid potential package conflicts.
 Currently, this option is not well-tested compared to the option 1.

 **Supported/Tested distributions**:

-1. Ubuntu 18.04 LTS (Bionic Beaver): Used as base-box in the Vagrant VM.
+1. Ubuntu 20.04 LTS: Used as base-box in the Vagrant VM.
-1. GNU/Debian 10 (Buster)

 - Install essential packages required by the installer from your package management systems: